 Melissa J. Siegel ’03

-Melissa Siegel grew up in a variety of cities across the U.S. before moving to Spartanburg, South Carolina.
+Melissa Siegel grew up in a variety of cities across the U.S. before moving to the South Carolina Upstate.
 She graduated from the College of Charleston and the Honors College in 2003 with a degree in economics and a minor in business.
 She completed a master’s in law and economics (2004) and a master’s in policy and organization (2005) at Utrecht University in the Netherlands where she had been a foreign exchange student while at the College.
 She completed her Ph.D. in public policy at Maastricht University in the Netherlands in 2010.

 Siegel is currently a professor of migration studies and head of migration studies at Maastricht University and the United Nations University, and lives in Maastricht, Limburg, Netherlands.
 She is co-director of the Maastricht Center for Citizenship, Migration and Development.
 She holds the chair of the United Nations University Migration Network and is a research associate at the Center on Migration, Policy and Society at the University of Oxford.
 She is also on the advisory board of the Migration Policy Center, European University Institute in Florence, Italy, and the Institute for Social Studies in the Hague.
 Siegel has done visiting research fellowships at Harvard University, the Kiel Institute for the World Economy and the University of Oxford.
 She has advised and worked on projects for several governments and international organizations in migration-related training and capacity building.
 She teaches at the bachelors, masters and doctoral level, including a summer Honors College course at the College from 2014-2016.
 She is an avid traveler, having visited over 70 countries.

 Margaret Mungin Patterson ’87